Flappy Bird by the Numbers

 You’ve got to keep in mind that this game is a Helicopter clone with Mario-inspired graphics.
 It was made in a single week, and largely ignored by users for months.
 The initial release was ignored.
 The update was ignored.
 The reviews and ratings during the holiday season were ignored.

-Even after possibly using some sort of small bot network, the total app downloads had to be relatively minor at the beginning of January.
+Even after possibly using a small bot network, the total app downloads had to be relatively minor at the beginning of January.
 It was still going completely unnoticed on the App Store.
-(I’d suggest probably less than 10,000 iOS devices had Flappy Bird on them before January 9th.)
+(I’d suggest less than 10,000 iOS devices had Flappy Bird on them before January 9th.)

 February 1st Dong Nguyen, on the other hand, must have questioned if the world had lost its mind.